 Are you planning a trip to Oahu for 2024 and want to start working on your Hawaii itinerary?
 Check out these awesome things to do on Oahu with kids!

-Planning a trip to Oahu with kids and want to find the best kid-friendly attractions, activities, restaurants, and more?
-You’ve come to the right place!
+Planning a trip to Oahu and want to find the best kid-friendly attractions, activities, restaurants, and more?
+We got a great list of the coolest things to do in Oahu with kids for your next Hawaii trip.

 Because we’ve done so much on Oahu, I thought I’d create a huge list of our favorite kid-friendly things to do on Oahu.
-Some are favorites from when I was growing up and others are new favorites.
+Some are favorites from my childhood, and others are new favorites.

 Check out this list of the best things to do on Oahu with kids!
 You won’t regret it – these activities will keep your little ones entertained for hours on end.

-Keep scrolling for my top 25 things to do in Oahu with family!
+Keep scrolling for my top 25 things to do in Oahu with kids!

 Need help planning?
 Save time and money with this Oahu with Kids guidebook!